MakeryM/hello-world/README.md

 # hello-world
+Learning GitHub Flow.
-Place where an out-of-job-architect attempts to learn GitHub Flow.
+Place where an out-of-job-architect attempts to learn things of the programming.
 Please do not interfere.
 Or do.
 Whatever.